Airborne School

 Thursday is the final day for jumps during a typical Jump Week and the graduation ceremony is held on Friday morning.
 In the case of bad weather or large groups, however, the graduation ceremony can be held at the Fryar jump site immediately after the last jump is finished.

-While family and guests are able to watch jumps and see their soldiers at graduation day, interaction is limited.
+While family and guests are able to watch jumps and see their soldiers at Army Airborne School graduation day, interaction is limited.
 For most, Jump School is part of a continuous training program so there is no leave or celebration built in to the school.

 The first trainees went to New Jersey to use existing towers and gear left over from the New York World’s Fair.
 This allowed them to perform jumps in situations close to an airplane jump but with more safety options.
 The towers initially used served as models for the towers currently in use.